thesofproject/sof-docs/algos/tdfb/time_domain_fixed_beamformer.rst

 .. contents::
    :depth: 3

 Introduction
 ************

 The beamformer is a pre-processing component for microphones.
-It improves the microphone capture signal-to-noise by providing spatial noise suppression for ambient noise.
-Also the non-correlated self-noise of the microphones and electronics is mitigated due to summing of two or more microphones into an output channel stream.
+It improves microphone signal-to-noise capturing by providing spatial noise suppression for ambient noise.
+The non-correlated self-noise of the microphones and electronics can be mitigated by summing two or more microphones into an output channel stream.

-The beamformer's operation is easiest to understand with delay-and-sum beamformer type for a line array shape.
+The beamformer's operation is easiest to understand with a delay-and-sum beamformer type for a line array shape.
 The microphones are assumed to be in far-field of the sound source.
-At sufficient distance the spherical waves from e.g. person's mouth appear as planar.
-The waves propagate at slightly temperature dependent speed of 340 m/s.
-The beamformer should sum the microphones outputs in-phase for the look direction.
-The direction is called here the azimuth angle.
+At a sufficient distance, the spherical waves such as from a person's mouth appears as planar.
+The waves propagate at a slightly temperature-dependent speed of 340 m/s.
+The beamformer can sum the microphones outputs in-phase for the look direction.
+The direction is called the azimuth angle.

-The beamformer could also, if desired, be set up to do the opposite to null the signal from specified angle by delaying the signal for opposite phase sum.
+The beamformer can also, if desired, be set up to do the opposite to null the signal from a specified angle by delaying the signal for an opposite phase sum.

 .. figure:: beamformer_delay_and_sum.png

-   Example delay-and-sum beamformer with two microphones at 50 mm distance.
-The sound waves arrive from 18 degree azimuth angle.
+   Example delay-and-sum beamformer with two microphones at a 50 mm distance.
+The sound waves arrive at an 18 degree azimuth angle.

-In the above example the plane waves arrive from source at 18 degrees azimuth angle versus the normal of line array axis.
+In the above example, the plane waves arrive from source at an 18 degrees azimuth angle versus the normal line array axis.
 The task is to determine the needed delay values for delay elements D\ :sub:`1` and D\ :sub:`2`.
-Since the first microphone receives the wave before the second microphone, the signal from first microphone need to be delayed by D\ :sub:`1` before the summing operation.
+Since the first microphone receives the wave before the second microphone, the signal from the first microphone must be delayed by D\ :sub:`1` before the summing operation.
 The Delay value of D\
 :sub:`2` is set to zero.

-The needed delay value is the sound propagation time equivalent length of edge a in the formed right triangle with edges a, b, and c.
-The lengths of edges are time values those are computed from known microphones distance, speed of sound, and azimuth angle.
+The needed delay value is the sound propagation time equivalent length of edge **a** in the formed right triangle with edges **a**, **b**, and **c**.
+The lengths of the edges are time values that are computed from the microphone's known distance, speed of sound, and azimuth angle.

-The length of edge c is
+The length of edge **c** is

 :math:`t_c = \frac{d}{v} = \frac{50~mm}{340~m/s} \approx 147~us`

-The angle between edges a and c is 90 - az.
-Therefore the arrival time difference t\ :sub:`a` to apply for D\ :sub:`1` with 18 degree steer angle (az) is
+The angle between edges **a** and **c** is 90 - az.
+Therefore, the arrival time difference t\ :sub:`a` to apply for D\ :sub:`1` with an 18 degree steer angle (az) is

 :math:`t_a = t_c \cos (90 - azimuth) \approx 45~us`

-With different az angles it can be seen that the delay to apply varies between 0 (az = 0) and 147 us (az = 90).
-For negative azimuth angles the applied delays for D\ :sub:`1` and D\ :sub:`2` are swapped.
+The different az angles shows that the delay to apply varies between 0 (az = 0) and 147 us (az = 90).
+For negative azimuth angles, the applied delays for D\ :sub:`1` and D\ :sub:`2` are swapped.

-Such delay is typically applied by all-pass digital filter.
-The beam patterns for line shape one dimensional arrays have a rotational symmetrical beam pattern.
-For the above example with D\ :sub:`1` and D\ :sub:`2` set the array would also pass the waveform from 180 - az direction.
+Such a delay is typically applied by an all-pass digital filter.
+The beam patterns for line shape one-dimensional arrays have a rotational symmetrical beam pattern.
+In the above example with D\ :sub:`1` and D\ :sub:`2` set, the array would also pass the waveform from an 180 - az direction.
 The beam shape resembles a bent ellipse for broadside.
-A 3D cone like beam pattern is possible only for end-fire angles +90 or -90 degrees.
-A 2D array like circular shape can provide a 360 degree steerable cone in azimuth plane.
+A 3D cone-like beam pattern is possible only for end-fire angles of +90 or -90 degrees.
+A 2D array like a circular shape can provide a 360 degree steerable cone in an azimuth plane.

-The analog directional microphones with e.g. 3D cardioid shape for end-fire angle are actually single or dual diaphragm microphones with tuned acoustical ports or analog all-pass electronics to achieve similar additional delays for delay-and-sum.
-Due to large mechanical size they are common only in studio equipment.
-Consumer electronics such as notebooks form factors can fortunately provide various shape microphone arrays while the studio microphones like approach is impossible.
+Analog directional microphones, such as a 3D cardioid shape for an end-fire angle, are actually single or dual diaphragm microphones with tuned acoustical ports or analog all-pass electronics that achieve similar additional delays for delay-and-sum.
+Due to their large mechanical size, they are common only in studio equipment.
+Consumer electronics such as notebooks form factors can fortunately provide various-shaped microphone arrays while the studio microphone-like approach is impossible.

 Beamformer types
 ****************

-The main beamformer types are fixed and adaptive.
+Main beamformer types are fixed and adaptive.
 The implementations can be in time or frequency domain.

-This TDFB type algorithm is the simplest time domain and fixed type with a pre-defined look angle (azimuth, elevation).
+The fixed beamformer has a simple time domain with a pre-defined look angle (azimuth, elevation).
 The audio source is not tracked automatically.
 Audio waveforms from other angles are attenuated.
-The beam shape is not particularly narrow with a low microphones count such as 2 -4 so there's no need to track the subject automatically we know the approximate angle for the use case.
+The beam shape is not particularly narrow (with a low microphone count such as 2 -4) so there's no need to track the subject; we automatically know the approximate angle for the use case.

-Adaptive beamformers usually target to minimize the output signal while unblocking the configured pass direction.
-The fixed beamformer has the assumed or theoretical noise characteristic pre-programmed.
-There is no delay to adapt (same performance from the beginning) or risk for mis-adaptation (desired signal corrupts) but the practical performance is somewhat limited from performance in a theoretical noise field.
-The time domain implementation is also low-latency without added delay for signal framing for transform domain.
+Adaptive beamformers usually seek to minimize the output signal while unblocking the configured pass direction.
+This differs from the fixed beamformer, where the assumed or theoretical noise characteristic is pre-programmed.
+There is no delay to adapt (same performance from the beginning) or risk for mis-adaptation (desired signal corrupts), but the practical performance is somewhat limited in a theoretical noise field.
+The time domain implementation is low-latency with no added delay for signal framing for the transform domain.
 It can compute nearly any number of stream frames due to no block size constraints.
-The filter bank adds a small delay, e.g. 2 - 10 ms that depends on configuration.
+The filter bank adds a small delay, such as 2 -10 ms, that depends on the configuration.

-The fixed beamformer needs to be configured per every different microphone array geometry.
-The beam can be steered by applying a new filters programming (with presets in later version of TDFB) if the capture subject angle has changed based on camera face recognition or acoustical direction of arrival estimation.
-Also quick beam direction switching by rotating the input channels at algorithm input can be made possible for some array geometries.
+The fixed beamformer must be configured for every type of microphone array geometry.
+The beam can be steered by applying a new programming filter (with presets in a later version of TDFB) if the capture subject angle has changed based on camera face recognition or acoustical direction of the arrival estimation.
+Also, quick beam direction switching for some array geometries is also possible by rotating the input channels at the algorithm input.

 Microphone array geometries
 ***************************